 Other less well known causes of buttock and leg pain are sacroiliac problems, impingement of other nerves, such as the femoral nerve (front thigh pain) and obturator nerve (inside of the thigh), hip problems or knee problems.

 Proper diagnosis is paramount.
-This is where a good Osteopath will excel - call 01270 759 491 to book an appointment with one of our friendly experienced team.
+This is where a good Osteopath will excel - call 01270 759 491 or click the button below to book an appointment with one of our friendly experienced team.

 What causes Sciatica?
 Compression of the sciatic nerve due to muscular tightness of the buttocks, a protruding or herniated intervertebral disc in the lower back or irritation of the nerve due to inflammation in the area can all cause sciatica.
 Pregnancy is also a common cause due to the postural changes and increased pressures applied to the lower back and buttock muscles.

 How can your Osteopath help?
 After taking a thorough medical history and examination, your Osteopath will be able to advise you on the most likely underlying cause and tailor the treatment to each individual case.
 Treatment may include massage, rhythmical mobilisation of the joints to relieve tension or gentle manipulations to loosen joint and you may hear a "click".
 Treatment may also involve treating other areas in the body such as the hips.